LambdaHack/LambdaHack/README.md

 emulators.
 The curses frontend is not fully supported due to the limitations of the curses library.
-With the vty frontend run in an xterm, CTRL-keypad keys for running seem to work OK, but on rxvt they do not.
-Vi keys (ykuhlbjn) should work everywhere regardless.
+With the vty frontend run in an xterm, CTRL-keypad keys for running seem to work OK, but on rxvt they do not. laptop (uk8o79jl) and Vi keys (hjklyubn, if enabled in config.ui.ini) should work everywhere regardless.
 GTK works fine, too.

 Testing and debugging